pzivich/Delicatessen/docs/Built-in Equations.rst

 ----------------------------

 In addition to the :math:`x`-parameter logistic models, an estimating equation to estimate a corresponding :math:`\delta` effective dose is available.
-Notice that this estimating equation should be stacked with one of the :math:`x`PL models.
+Notice that this estimating equation should be stacked with one of the :math:`x`-PL models.
 Here, we demonstrate with the 3PL model.

 Here, our interest is in the following effective doses: 0.05, 0.10, 0.20, 0.80.
 The wrapper function for the 3PL model and estimating equations for these effective doses are